 Metal Thrust Plate Retainer.
 Fits newer CCC aluminum housing steering box in Cub Cadet garden tractor models 1050, 1204, 1210, 1211, 1340, 1440, 1535, 1541, 1641, 1806, 1810, 1811, 1812, 1860, 1861, 1863 and 1864.
 May fit various other makes and models of garden tractors with the ROSS steering box.
 Will not fit Cub Cadet "Original" garden tractor or IH Cub Lo-Boy.
 Discontinued OEM Cub Cadet part # 703-1031. $10.00± each, depending on source and availability, plus shipping & handling.
 (When available.)

 1/2" Diameter Cam Follower (Adjustable Steering Pin).
-Replace worn cam follower for "tighter" and less "sloppy" or "loose" steering.
-Fits IH Cub Cadet "Original" garden tractor and IH Cub Cadet garden tractor models 70, 71, 72, 73, 86, 100, 102, 104, 105, 106, 107, 108, 109, 122, 123, 124, 125, 126, 127, 128, 129, 147, 149, 169, 482, 580, 582, 582 Special, 680, 682, 782, 782D, 784, 800, 882, 1000, 1100, 1200, 1250, 1282, 1450, 1512, 1604, 1606, 1650, 1710, 1711, 1712, 1961, 1962 and 1963.
+Replace worn cam follower for "tighter" and less "sloppy" or "loose" steering, and for safer operation of tractor.
+Fits IH Cub Cadet "Original" garden tractor and IH Cub Cadet garden tractor models 70, 71, 72, 73, 86, 100, 102, 104, 105, 106, 107, 108, 109, 122, 123, 124, 125, 126, 127, 128, 129, 147, 149, 169, 482, 580, 582, 582 Special, 680, 682, 782, 782D, 784, 800, 882, 1000, 1100, 1200, 1250, 1282, 1450, 1512, 1604, 1606, 1650, 1710, 1711, 1712, 1961, 1962, 1963, including many other makes and models of garden tractors with the ROSS steering box.
+1/2-20 UNF threads.
 Does not include jam nut.
+IMPORTANT: For preventive maintenance and smoother steering, lubricate steering box through Zerk grease fitting with an automotive grease gun once a year.

-• High quality aftermarket/universal fit cam follower.
+• High quality aftermarket/universal fit 1/2" cam follower.
 Made in USA of extremely hardened, heat-treated high grade steel for long wear.
 Not machined grade 8 bolt material.
 Replaces discontinued Cub Cadet part #'s IH-62806-C2 and IH-379992-R1. $22.00 each, plus shipping & handling.

 9/16" Diameter Cam Followers (Adjustable Steering Pins).
-Replace worn cam follower for "tighter" and less "sloppy" or "loose" steering.
-Fits IH- and MTD-built Cub Cadet garden tractor models 982, 984, 986, 1050, 1204, 1210, 1211, 1340, 1440, 1535, 1541, 1641, 1806, 1810, 1811, 1812, 1860, 1861, 1863, 1912 and 1914.
+Replace worn cam follower for "tighter" and less "sloppy" or "loose" steering, and for safer operation of tractor.
+Fits IH- and MTD-built Cub Cadet garden tractor models 982, 984, 986, 1050, 1204, 1210, 1211, 1340, 1440, 1535, 1541, 1641, 1806, 1810, 1811, 1812, 1860, 1861, 1863, 1912, 1914, including many other makes and models of garden tractors with the ROSS steering box.
+9/16-18 UNF threads.
 Replaces John Deere part # M45567.
 Does not include jam nut.

-• High quality aftermarket/universal fit cam follower.
+• High quality aftermarket/universal fit 9/16" cam follower.
 Made in USA of extremely hardened, heat-treated high grade steel for long wear.
 Not machined grade 8 bolt material. $24.00 each, plus shipping & handling.

-• OEM Cub Cadet cam follower, part # 911-3149A. $45.92 each, plus shipping & handling.
+• OEM Cub Cadet 9/16" cam follower, part # 911-3149A. $49.35 each, plus shipping & handling.

 "Easy Steer" Upgrade Kits.
 Provides easier steering with slightly less effort, especially with a front end loader bucket.
 Fits all IH- and certain MTD-built Cub Cadet, John Deere, Massey Ferguson, Ford LGT, Jacobsen, MTD Farm King, Wheel Horse and various other makes and models of garden tractors with the ROSS or CCC aluminum housing steering box, except Cub Lo-Boy.
 Each kit listed below includes new high quality pre-lubricated sealed thrust ball bearing and nylon-insert lock nut.
 Replaces double OEM jam nuts and thrust washer on 5/8" or 3/4" diameter pitman arm stud.
 Install bearing with shielding (wording on bearing) against steering box, and tighten nut to remove looseness, then back off nut until pitman arm rotates freely without binding.
 NOTE: The Easy Steer Upgrade Kit will NOT work on the steering box with the pivot shaft bolt NOT welded to the steering arm in MTD-built Cub Cadet garden tractor models 782, 784, 786, 1340, 1440, 1535, 1541, 1810, 1811, 1861, 1863, 1912 and 1914 because the protruding threads are too short.
 [Top of Page]